ros2/rcutils/QUALITY_DECLARATION.md

 ## Version Policy

 ### Version Scheme
+(Missing part, bumping to version 1.0.0)

-`rcutils` uses `semver` according to the recommendation for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#versioning), and is at or above a stable version, i.e. `>= 1.0.0`.
+`rcutils` uses `semver` according to the recommendation for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#versioning), and it will be at a stable version, i.e. `>= 1.0.0`.

 ### API Stability Within a Released ROS Distribution